 My 11 years experience with Hostgator hosting service

 This Hostgator review was first published in 2008.
-That was almost a decade ago.
+That was more than a decade ago.

-The company has went through a number of big changes – Brent sold his company to Endurance International Group (EIG), the company released a new Hostgator.com site design, and the Gator reinvented themselves as a cloud hosting provider.
+The company has went through a number of big changes – Brent sold his company to Endurance International Group (EIG) in 2012.
+The new owner released a new Hostgator.com site design, reinvented themselves as a cloud hosting provider, and adding a new drag-and-drop site builder, the Gator Website Builder, in 2019.

 As a long time Hostgator customer, I have witnessed the up and down of the company.

 WHSR (this site you are reading) was once hosted at Hostgator before I moved to cloud-based hosting WP Engine in 2011, and to InMotion Hosting two years later.

-Apparently Hostgator is no longer the same beast that we used to know in 2008.
+Apparently Hostgator is no longer the same beast that we knew in 2008.
 And we need a new review on Hostgator’s service.

-In March 2017, I bought myself a new Hostgator Cloud and started monitoring its server performance.
-This Hostgator review is built on my experience in two different plans – Hostgator Shared and Cloud.
+In March 2017, I bought myself a new Hostgator Cloud Hosting Plan and started monitoring its server performance.
+This new Hostgator review is built on my experience in two different plans – Hostgator Shared and Cloud.

 Server uptime is the one thing that I stress a lot in my hosting reviews.
 Can you imagine what will happen to your business if your site goes down frequently?
 Fancy additional features are meaningless unless your site stays online.

 As I own both Hostgator Shared hosting and Cloud hosting in the past – I am giving you the uptime record for both plans.